-A #10 insulated solid copper wire or #12 AWG HS-CCS high strength copper clad steel insulated locate wire shall be wrapped around the pipe so that one revolution is made at least every pipe joint.
+A #12 AWG HS-CCS high strength copper clad steel insulated locate wire shall be wrapped around the pipe so that one revolution is made at least every pipe joint.
 Splices are to be made with an approved connector, and are to be suitably protected against corrosion.